ivangfr/spring-cloud-stream-kafka-multi-topics/spring-kafka/README.md

 # spring-cloud-stream-kafka-multi-topics-cloudkarafka
 ## `> spring-kafka`

-In this example, we use [`Spring Kafka`](https://docs.spring.io/spring-kafka/reference/html/) library to implement the configuration between `Spring Boot` applications and `Kafka`.
+In this example, we use [`Spring for Apache Kafka`](https://spring.io/projects/spring-kafka) dependency to implement the configuration between `Spring Boot` applications and `Kafka`.

 ## Applications